 We set out to write this Flatiron Guide to German Wines to explain not just why the wine geeks go so nutty for all things Deutsch, and not just why German wines are among the best wines for the super-casual wine drinker.
-And not even why we are so deeply in love with them, ourselves.

 20 years ago, “natural wine” was the freaky stuff drunk after-hours in Williamsburg and the East Village.
 Today, collectors around the world chase bottles of natural wine as passionately as DRC – and pay top dollar for some of them.